anykeyh/facedetect-ruby/README.md

 end
 ```

+All the arguments of [facedetect](https://www.thregr.org/~wavexx/software/facedetect/) can be used.
+Please check the documentation of the lib for more info.
+`facedetect-ruby` add however the new argument `--strict` which help to remove the false positives discrimining the output through multiple cascades.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/anykeyh/facedetect.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.